econ-raman/rschhina.github.io/_pages/research.md

    <br/>

-My Macro Reading Group [presentations](/readinggroup/) at the University of Edinburgh
+My Macro Reading Group [presentations](/readinggroup/) at the University of Edinburgh.